Public Projects with Preferences and Predictions: Quadratic Transfers Mechanism

+Then we observe several properties of the first order conditions for agent votes.
+We also characterize the revenue (before redistributions) in terms of ``disagreement'' in the type profile in Appendix \ref{app:two-alternatives}, and briefly touch on the case where there are more than two alternatives in Appendix \ref{appendix:qtm-m-alternatives}.

-In this section, we present our results for the QTM on $m=2$ alternatives.
-Conceptually similar results have already been shown by \citet{Eguia19,Eguia23} (see Section \ref{sec:related-work}), but they focus more on the challenges of the $m \geq 3$ setting and have different distributional and model assumptions than we do here.
-Recall that $V_1$ is the aggregate value of the better alternative, i.e. optimal welfare, and $V_2$ is the aggregate value of the other.
+\paragraph{Price of Anarchy result.} Recall that $V_1$ is the aggregate value of the better alternative, i.e. optimal welfare, and $V_2$ is the aggregate value of the other.
 Our main result, Theorem \ref{thm:qtm-main-thm}, is that the QTM's pure-strategy Price of Anarchy (pPoA) is always at least $\tfrac{1}{2}$ and approaches $1$ rapidly as the \emph{spread} of the game --- the ratio of $V_1$ to the largest individual value --- grows.
 We also show in Corollary \ref{cor:qtm-gap-poa} a faster rate of convergence to $1$ when the \emph{gap} --- the difference between $V_1$ and $V_2$ --- grows.
 Finally, we will characterize the total payments of the QTM in terms of the amount of ``disagreement'' of the participants.

 \begin{theorem} Define the \emph{spread} of the game to be $T \coloneqq \frac{V_1}{max_{i, k} v_k^i}$.
 In the two-alternative case, there exists a choice of $c$ such that the QTM achieves a Price of Anarchy